Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Add-AMElement.md

 ## INPUTS
 ### System.Collections.Hashtable
+The `Card` and `Element` parameters must be hashtables.

 ## OUTPUTS
-### None
+### None.
+The function modifies the card directly.

 ## NOTES
-This function modifies the card directly.
-It uses ArrayList operations to ensure changes are reflected in the original card variable.
+- This function modifies the card directly.
+It uses `ArrayList` operations to ensure changes are reflected in the original card variable.

-When adding elements to containers, make sure the container exists and has the correct ID, otherwise an error will be thrown.
+- When adding elements to containers, ensure the container exists and has the correct ID; otherwise, an error will be thrown.

-The function automatically creates the body array if it doesn't exist, but it expects containers to already be present when referencing them by ID.
+- The function automatically creates the `body` array if it doesn't exist, but it expects containers to already be present when referencing them by `ContainerId`.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/](https://adaptivecards.io/explorer/)